 POMH-UK is managed by the Royal College of Psychiatrists’ Centre for Quality Improvement (CCQI).

 Service user data collected by POMH-UK are pseudonymous.
-We have completed a Data Protection Impact Assessment (DPIA) to review our management of these data.
+We have completed a Data Protection Impact Assessment (PDF) to review our management of these data.

 POMH-UK complies with the CCQI ethical audit standards and does not require ethics approval nor patient consent for data collection.

 Data collection is via an online audit tool using Formic’s Fusion Survey software.
 Formic abide by the stringent security requirements of the NHS for its systems and processes.
 Please see the following data security statement (PDF) on the Formic data collection software.